When we send a legislator to Juneau, we elect them to represent us.

 You may have heard about the time Mike voted with his constituents and against the Juneau Caucus.
 I was there when it happened.
 After the vote, legislators in the caucus made good on their threats.
 Mike’s legislative staff were immediately fired.
 He was removed as a committee chairman, and lost his membership on most legislative committees.
 They even forced him to clear out his office in the capitol building to make room for a legislator who had pledged loyalty to the Caucus.

 It takes courage to stand tall when other legislators are bending the knee to the Caucus in Juneau.
-Mike had the courage to stand up for the people that he and I were elected to serve, and that is why I was proud to support him when he was running for governor.
+Mike had the courage to stand up for the people that he and I were elected to serve, and that is why I was proud to support him when he ran for governor.
 Some of the same special interests that celebrated when he was expelled from the caucus are now trying to expel him from office through a recall special election.